 We had 3 days left of our holiday in Nepal in December 2019, so we decided to do the walk again.
 Poonhill is now advertised as a 3 to 7-day trek… (see conclusions).
 Also, as a “luxury” trek, meaning that most Guesthouses (GH) along the trail have ensuite toilets and showers and Wi-Fi.

 Our guide Raju suggested to start in Ulleri and finish in Dhampus, so clockwise around Poonhill.
-This was an excellent choice!
+This was an excellent choice (although we would start from Thikedungga if we were to do it again) !
 So, the agency arranged for a 3-day package, including guide, transport to and from the trail, accommodation and 3 meals per day plus one drink for 570 US$ for 2 persons. (guide: 3 days x 30 US$, jeep: 2 x 90US$, accommodation and food: 3x2x40 US$, permits: 2 x 30 US$. ) (See our note about these “packages” in “trekking the Manaslu circuit” )

 Day 1: Jeep to Ulleri from Pokhara: 3 hours (Via Sarangkot, Nyapul, Birethanti and Tikhedhungga);Walk from ULLERI (at 2010 m) to GOREPANI (2873m): 7.41 km in 1h39minutes, 854m up and 73 m down.